Full Contact Championship: FCC-12

 FCC-12 took place at Famous Studios, Mumbai on 29 January 2016.
 This was by far the biggest of FCC fight nights.
 This event marked the introduction of a hexagon fight cage into FCC.
 The fight night saw a total of 9 bouts, including a wild card entry bout as well.
-Wali "The Warrior", an Afghani mixed martial artist was the winner of the Main Event Bout, beating Mumbai's "Furious" Farhan.
+Wali "The Warrior", an Afghan mixed martial artist was the winner of the Main Event Bout, beating Mumbai's "Furious" Farhan.
 FCC-12 had a telecast on DD Sports and was widely covered by a lot of print, online and television media.
 It had online ticket sales on Bookmyshow and had partnered with Fever 104 FM for Radio Promotions.
 During the FCC-12 Fight Night, the founder Prashant Kumar announced FCC League - World's First ever MMA League.
 FCC league will be a 7 city team based league and will consist of 7 fighters in each team, one being an international fighter.